 - Urgent Human Resources notices affecting all or nearly all employees;

 - Periodic, pre-planned reminders to faculty of important academic deadlines, such as de-registration and grade deadlines;

-- All-campus gatherings such as the semi-annual State of the College meeting, the annual president's faculty/staff reception, and the campus picnic;
+- All-campus gatherings such as the semi-annual State of the College meeting, presidential events, and the campus picnic;

 - Bereavement notices;

-Keep in mind, nearly all content requests are directed toward our e-news website, This Week @ HFC, which is our primary e-communications channel with faculty and staff.
+Keep in mind, nearly all content requests are directed toward our employee news website, which is our primary e-communications channel with faculty and staff.
 We now have a student news page as well, and student-targeted news will be included there and on the student portal.